OriginFinancial/origin-backend-take-home-assignment/README.md

 ## The risk algorithm
 The application receives the JSON payload through the API endpoint and transforms it into a *risk profile* by calculating a *risk score* for each line of insurance (life, disability, home & auto) based on the information provided by the user.

 First, it calculates the *base score* by summing the answers from the risk questions, resulting in a number ranging from 0 to 3.
-Then, it applies the following rules to determine a *risk score* for each line of insurance*.
+Then, it applies the following rules to determine a *risk score* for each line of insurance.

 1. If the user doesn’t have income, vehicles or houses, she is ineligible for disability, auto, and home insurance, respectively.
 2. If the user is over 60 years old, she is ineligible for disability and life insurance.